neurorestore/Augur/README.md

 > augur = calculate_auc(sc)
 ```

-The same code can be used if `sc` is a monocle3 object instead.
+The same code can be used if `sc` is a monocle3 or SingleCellExperiment object instead.

 ## Demonstration